cz-python-course/Class3-Conditional-IF/README.md

 But, what if the user does not meet the condition?
 Should we add another *if* statement?
 We could, but there is a better way to do it.

 The *else* statement is used to represent the case when the *if* statement is false, or when the condition is not fulfilled.

+> Remember: The else statement does not have a condition

 Updating the driving example:

 ```python
 age = int(input('what is your age'))